cartantino/AAL-BayesianNetwork/Readme.txt

 	-A bayesan network will be created using Pomegranatelibrary; evaluation of the accuracy of the model created, confusion matrix and metrics

-For every informations about preprocessing or function used to generate the networks look at "Relazione.pdf"
+For every informations about preprocessing or function used to generate the networks look at "Relazione.pdf" or contact us.

-DEVELOPMENT TEAM:
+## Contact

 Amrani Hamza -  h.amrani@campus.unimib.it
 Brumana Mattia -  m.brumana@campus.unimib.it
 Carta Costantino -  c.carta4@campus.unimib.it

-Universit‡ degli Studi di Milano Bicocca
+Universit√† degli Studi di Milano Bicocca